 The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:

-Prior to making a formal application, applicants are requested to make informal contact by email with their intended PhD supervisor within the Centre for Media Studies.
+Prior to making a formal application, applicants are requested to make informal contact by email with their intended PhD supervisor within the Department of Media Studies.
 This will allow staff to give applicants advice on their proposed topic, and assist them in developing their application.
-Full details of the academic staff in the Centre for Media Studies (and their areas of research/supervisory expertise) can be found at www.maynoothuniversity.ie/media-studies/our-people
+Full details of the academic staff in the Department of Media Studies (and their areas of research/supervisory expertise) can be found at www.maynoothuniversity.ie/media-studies/our-people